Braian85/fe-challenge/README.md

+# Project: Front-End Challenge

+Task: Build a ReactJS project that fetches from the posts and comments APIs, presents a list of\
+posts and when any of the items is clicked show the list of comments that are associated with\
+that specific post.\

+# Libraries and Dependencies used:

+Apart from the necessary libraries needed, the following dependencies have been added:\

+-axios.
+(Communication with JSON placeholder API).\
+-reduxjs/toolkit. (lightweight API of Redux for quick implementation).\

+# CodeSandbox Link:

-# Project Assumtions
+# Assumptions:

--The project consists in building a Feed of a company social network.\
--Posts and comments endpoint entries are 100. \
 -Users pictures are provided by the following endpoint: \
            https://i.pravatar.cc/150?img=1 \

--Infinite scroll for posts and comments would be implemented with more time.
+-Posts and comments endpoint entries are 100. \
+-Branding color pallete is provided.\

+# Next Suggested Steps:

+-Test components using React Testing Library and JEST.\
+-

 # Getting Started with Create React App